Instagram: Eating disorders

-A comparison of Instagram users with non-users showed that boys with an Instagram account differ from boys without an account in terms of over-evaluation of their shape and weight, skipping meals, and levels of reported disordered eating cognitions.
-Girls with an Instagram account only differed from girls without an account in terms of skipping meals; they also had a stricter exercise schedule, a pattern not found in boys.
-This suggests a possible negative effect of Instagram usage on body satisfaction and disordered eating for both boys and girls.
-Several studies identified a small positive relationship between time spent on Instagram and both internalization of beauty and/or muscular ideals and self-objectification.
-Both Appel et al. 2016 and Feltman et al. 2017 found a positive link between the intensity of Instagram use and both body surveillance and dietary behaviors or disordered eating.
+A comparison of users with non-users showed boys with an account differ from boys without in terms of over-evaluation of their shape and weight, skipping meals, and levels of reported disordered eating cognitions.
+Girls with an account only differed from girls without in skipping meals; they also had a stricter exercise schedule, a pattern not found in boys.
+This suggests a possible negative effect of usage on body satisfaction and disordered eating for boys and girls.
+Appel et al. 2016 and Feltman et al. 2017 found a positive link between the intensity of Instagram use, body surveillance and disordered eating.

 Suicide and self-harm

-Picardo et al. 2020 examined the relationship between self-harm posts and actual self-harm behaviours offline and found such content had negative emotional effects on some users.
-The study also reported preliminary evidence of the online posts affecting offline behavior, but stopped short of claiming causality.
-At the same time, some benefits for those who engage with self-harm content online have been suggested.
+Picardo et al. 2020 examined the relationship between self-harm posts and actual self-harm offline and found such content had negative emotional effects on some users.
+The study reported evidence of online posts affecting offline behavior, but stopped short of claiming causality.
+Some benefits for those who engage with self-harm content have been suggested.
 Instagram has published resources to help users in need of support.

 Sharenting risks

-Sharenting is when parents post content online, including images, about their children.
-Instagram is one of the most popular social media channels for sharenting.
+Sharenting is when parents post content, including images, about their children.
+Instagram is one of the main sites for sharenting.
 The hashtag #letthembelittle contains over 10 million images related to children on Instagram.
-Bare 2020 analysed 300 randomly selected, publicly available images under the hashtag and found that the corresponding images tended to contain children's personal information, including name, age and location.
+Bare 2020 analysed 300 randomly selected images under the hashtag and found they tended to contain children's personal information, including name, age and location.

-Instagram addiction
+Addiction

-Sanz-Blas et al. 2019 showed that users who feel that they spend too much time on Instagram report higher levels of "addiction" to Instagram, which in turn was related to higher self-reported levels of stress induced by the app.
-In a study focusing on the relationship between various psychological needs and "addiction" to Instagram by students, Foroughi et al. 2021 found that the desire for recognition and entertainment were predictors of students' addiction to Instagram.
-In addition, the study proved that addiction to Instagram negatively affected academic performance.
-Additionally, Gezgin & Mihci 2020 found that frequent Instagram usage correlated with smartphone addiction.
+Sanz-Blas et al. 2019 showed that users who feel they spend too much time on Instagram report higher levels of "addiction" to Instagram, which was related to higher levels of stress induced by the app.
+Foroughi et al. 2021 found that the desire for recognition and entertainment were predictors of students' addiction to Instagram.
+The study proved addiction to Instagram negatively affected academic performance.
+Gezgin & Mihci 2020 found frequent Instagram usage correlated with smartphone addiction.

-Impact on businesses

-Instagram can help promote commercial products and services.
-It can be distinguished from other social media platforms by its focus on visual communication, which can be very effective for business owners.
-The platform can also lead to high engagement, which is due to its large user base and high growth rates.
-The platform can also help commercial entities save branding costs, as it can be used for free even for commercial purposes.
-However, the inherently visual nature of the platform can in some ways be detrimental to the presentation of content.